 When we look at emissions changes by sector we see that electricity generation was responsible for 50% of cuts, transport 26%, industry 14%, residences 8% and the commercial sector 2%.

 Declines in the electricity sector were the result of natural gas and wind displacing coal and petroleum.
 In the transport sector emissions fell due to a mix of reduced travel, increased ethanol supply and improving fuel economy.
-The industrial emissions’ decline was the result of falling energy demand from the recession and improved efficiency as well fuel switching to natural gas.
-While in the residential and commercial sectors the mild winter of 2012 played a major role, supported by some efficiency gains.
+The industrial emissions’ decline was the result of falling energy demand from the recession.
+In addition improved efficiency and fuel switching to natural gas amplified the effect.
+In the residential and commercial sectors the mild winter of 2012 played a major role.
+Efficiency gains amplified those effects as well.

-A more complete breakdown of what happened to emissions in each sector is included in the full report.
+We include a more complete breakdown of what happened to emissions in each sector in a separate report.

 Although the purpose of this report was to better understand what happened to US emissions in the last seven years, we conclude by looking forward to 2020.

 Given that by 2012 the US had achieved 12% of its 17% target for 2020, there is room for optimism this goal might be reached.
 However this is tempered by the fact that emissions are forecast to rebound in coming years.

 In the early release of its 2013 Annual Energy Outlook the Energy Information Administration (EIA) forecast that energy related carbon emissions will rise 3% from their 2012 level by 2020, due largely to growing industrial emissions